Haihan-W/Ubuntu/README.md

 # Ubuntu
-This folder are all stuff in Ubuntu
+This folder are all stuff in Ubuntu VM document in github account.